johnkristanf/SmartSales/README.md

 Seamless integration of sales data from various sources, ensuring clean and reliable data for analysis.

 ### Forecasting Models
-Implementation of advanced forecasting models (like SARIMA, LSTM, etc.) to predict future sales trends with high accuracy.
+Implementation of advanced forecasting models (like SARIMA, Prophet, etc.) to predict future sales trends with high accuracy.

 ### Interactive Dashboards
 Creation of interactive Tableau dashboards for visualizing historical sales data, trends, and forecasts.